U.S. and South Korea Fire Back at North Korea With Missile Drills

 Following a phone call with President Joe Biden, Japanese prime minister Fumio Kishida said North Korea’s missile launch posed “a grave challenge to peace and the stability of Japan, the region and the international community.”

-The UN Security Council will hold an emergency meeting Wednesday at Washington’s request to discuss the launch.
+The UN Security Council will hold an emergency meeting on Wednesday to discuss the launch.
 “We have called for a Security Council meeting to address the DPRK's dangerous long-range ballistic missile launch that overflew Japan,” Linda Thomas-Greenfield, the U.S. ambassador to the United Nations, wrote on Twitter.
 “We must limit the DPRK’s ability to advance its unlawful ballistic missile and weapons of mass destruction programs.”

 The Tuesday test marks North Korea’s fifth missile launch in ten days.
-South Korea’s spy agency warned last week that the escalatory launches could soon be accompanied by the DPRK’s return to nuclear testing.
+South Korea’s spy agency warned last week that the escalatory launches could soon be accompanied by North Korea's return to nuclear testing.
 Such a test may fall between October 16 and November 7, intelligence officials added.